On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$

 \subsection{Sketch of the variational method}

-Now an interesting question is to find the critical points corresponding to $\mathcal{W}$.
-In fact, the critical points are achieved by some conformal harmonic mappings from surfaces degenerated from $\Sigma_{0}$ together with possibly some harmonic spheres.
-To achieve the critical points, we use geometric variational method.
-We take a minimizing sequence $\big\{\tilde{\gamma}_{n}(t):\ n=1, \cdots, \infty\big\}\subset[\beta]\subset\Omega$, such that
+Now a natural question is to find the critical points corresponding to $\mathcal{W}$.
+In fact, the critical points are achieved by some conformal harmonic mappings from surfaces degenerated from $\Sigma_{0}$ together with finitely many harmonic spheres.
+To achieve the critical points, we use the geometric variational method.
+We take a minimizing sequence $\big\{\tilde{\gamma}_{n}(t)\big\}_{n\in\N}\subset[\beta]\subset\Omega$, such that